 - Physical touch

-While talking (aka words of affirmation) may be one person’s love language, showing (aka acts of service) may be another’s.
+While talking (a.k.a. words of affirmation) may be the way to affirm and support one person, showing (a.k.a. acts of service) may the way to help another person.

 What’s your friend’s love language?
 And what’s yours?
 If the two of you have different ones, you may have to step out of your comfort zone in order to cater to your friend’s specific love language in their time of grief.
 Just by doing that you are already showing an act of love!
 Take this quiz to figure out yours/your friend’s.

 Also see below for 10 specific ways support your bereaved friend no matter what their (or your) love language is.